 Failing to update your will can lead to several problems, including:

 It is recommended that you review your will every three to five years or after any major life event.
-This regular review ensures that your will remains aligned with your current wishes and circumstances.
+This regular reviewing of your will in Scotland ensures that your will remains aligned with your current wishes and circumstances.
 Additionally, it is wise to consult with professionals to ensure that any updates are valid and accurately reflect your intentions.

 Updating your will involves several essential steps: